diversitywoman/conference2014/_posts/speakers/2013-07-12-Glenda-Hatchett.md

 layout: speaker
 date: "2013-07-12 08:30"
 categories: speakers
-name: "Glenda A. Hatchet"
+title: "Glenda A. Hatchet"
-title: Founder and CEO, Great Day Productions
+position: Founder and CEO, Great Day Productions
 image: Hatchett_Judge_Glenda.jpg
 published: true
 teaser: "Hatchett is the Founder and CEO of the newly established production company, Great Day Productions that specializes in television programming."